Flexible Spending Account Updates

 - Extension of grace period to December 31 for FSA participants to incur and submit expenses for reimbursement.
 This will apply to 2020 and 2021 plan years.

 - Flexibility to change Health or Dependent Care FSA contribution amounts during 2021 for any reason.
 Changes may be requested in GMS and will take effect on the date that you submit the change but may take up to 2-3 weeks to be reflected in your FSA with ConnectYourCare.
-Changes are prospective only and may be requested through December 1, 2021.
+Election changes are prospective only and may be requested through December 1, 2021.*

 - Participants with a remaining 2020 Dependent Care FSA balance, may claim expenses through the extended grace period (December 31, 2021) for dependents up to age 14.